-In 1940, Muslim League was replaced by Congress in Assam and Sh.
-Gopinath Baradloee became Chief Minister.
+In 1938, Muslim League was replaced by Congress in Assam and Sh.
+Gopinath Baradoloi became Chief Minister of Assam.
 Trilok Singh completed painting ‘Mother India with flambeau’ where his study of nature and wild animals of Assam Jungles could be seen along with his patriotic feelings.
 The prevailing conditions of country at time had left deep impressions on his mind and he worked on National themes.

 In 1938, two paintings- Mahatma Gandhi and Subhas Chander bose were prepared and sent to Congress session at Haripur in Assam.

 In 1939, due to the Hindu Muslim riots, Pandit Nehru’s visit to Assam was postponed but in those days Trilok Singh had started thinking only about Independence of India.
 He started expressing his ideas and views on the canvas.
 He felt very strongly about the “Divide and Rule policy” of the Britishers and prepared a painting on this topic.
 He came to know about the visit of Pandit Nehru to NowGong.
 He was very keen to meet him personally.
 He went to Chhaparhmukh railway station along with other Punjabi Sikhs to meet Pandit Nehru.
 As soon as, the train arrived at the railway station, he felt thrilled to see Pandit Nehru.
 He garlanded him.
 He was overwhelmed with joy after seeing him.
 He made one painting to present to Pandit Nehru.